 Natural Remedies for Carpal Tunnel Syndrome

-What is “carpal tunnel syndrome” and what causes it?
+What is “carpal tunnel syndrome”?

 - Arthritis in the wrist